project-imprimis/libprimis/doc/engine.md

 ### 5.5.5 Subpixel Morphological Antialiasing (SMAA)
 ---

-SMAA is the "crown jewel" antialiasing method included in Imprimis' parent engine, Tesseract, and it is generally the most effective method overall for antialiasing; it uses TQAA and MSAA in addition to its own method at higher levels for additional scalibility.
+SMAA is the "crown jewel" antialiasing method included in Libprimis' parent engine, Tesseract, and it is generally the most effective method overall for antialiasing; it uses TQAA and MSAA in addition to its own method at higher levels for additional scalibility.